pablodecm/phd_thesis/src/101_chapter_1.md

 producing partons that rapidly transition to hadrons (light green ellipses) and decay (dark green circles) as well as soft photon radiation (yellow lines).
 The blue lines represent the  interaction between partons and the path of the the initial hadron remnants followed by light blue ellipses.
-For completion, an additional hard interaction within the same hadron-hadron process is shown in purple, which often has to be accounted for to obtain realistic simulations.
+For completeness, an additional hard interaction within the same hadron-hadron process is shown in purple, which often has to be accounted for to obtain realistic simulations.